aospapp/aosp/external/toolchain-utils/llvm_tools/README.md

 **Tip**: if you put a symlink called `git-llvm-rev` to this script somewhere on your `$PATH`, you can also use it as `git llvm-rev`.

-### `cherrypick_cl.py`
+### `get_upstream_patch.py`

 #### Usage

-This script updates the proper ChromeOS packages with an LLVM cherrypick of your choosing, and copies the cherrypick into patch folders of the packages.
+This script updates the proper ChromeOS packages with LLVM patches of your choosing, and copies the patches into patch folders of the packages.
+This tool supports both git hash of commits as well as differential reviews.

 Usage:

 ```
-./cherrypick_cl.py --chroot_path /abs/path/to/chroot --start_sha llvm
+./get_upstream_patch.py --chroot_path /abs/path/to/chroot --start_sha llvm
 --sha 174c3eb69f19ff2d6a3eeae31d04afe77e62c021 --sha 174c3eb69f19ff2d6a3eeae31d04afe77e62c021
+--differential D123456
 ```

 It tries to autodetect a lot of things (e.g., packages changed by each sha,